praeclarum/NGraphics/README.md

 `Pens` can be any *color* and any *width*.

 `Brushes` can be solid colors or trippy multi-color gradients (linear and radial!)

+There is no multi-layering within elements, so you will have to draw them a few times with different brushes to get complex effects.

 ## Colors